Matt Schnell

-Matthew Christopher Schnell (born January 15, 1990) is an American professional mixed martial artist currently competing in the Flyweight division of the Ultimate Fighting Championship (UFC).
+Matthew Christopher Schnell (born January 15, 1990) is an American former professional mixed martial artist who competed in the Flyweight division of the Ultimate Fighting Championship (UFC).
 Schnell formerly competed for Legacy Fighting Alliance, where he is a former Legacy Fighting Alliance Flyweight Champion.

 Mixed martial arts career

 Caged

 In 2012, Schnell was one of the young MMA fighters featured in Caged - an MTV reality television series.
 The show focused on four prospective MMA fighters in small-town Louisiana.
 Schnell was one of the two fighters on the show, alongside Tony Kelley, to later fight professionally.

 Legacy Fighting Championship

 Schnell joined Legacy Fighting Championship in 2012 and went 9–2 in various promotions before joining the cast of The Ultimate Fighter, season 24.

 The Ultimate Fighter: Tournament of Champions

 On May 11, 2016, the UFC announced that the 16 contestants for The Ultimate Fighter: Tournament of Champions would be flyweight champion fighters from various organizations around the world, with the winner being expected to have a chance to fight for the flyweight title against Demetrious Johnson.
 Schnell was announced as part of the cast in July and selected for Team Cejudo.

 In the first round on the show, Schnell seeded at #6 faced #11 Matt Rizzo and defeated him in the second round via a triangle choke submission.
 Schnell advanced to the quarterfinals and faced #3 seed Tim Elliott.
 He lost the fight via first-round submission due to a bulldog choke.